Aleksandr Kogan (singer)

 Aleksandr Valeryevich Kogan (Александр Валерьевич Коган; born 15 April 1980, in Dushanbe, Tajik Soviet Socialist Republic) is a Russian singer, songwriter and film actor.
-Winner of the Golden Gramophone (2013, 2014), RU.TV (2015) and Song of the Year (2013, 2014, 2015) Awards.
+He is the winner of the Golden Gramophone (2013, 2014), RU.TV (2015) and Song of the Year (2013, 2014, 2015) awards.

 Early life

 Aleksandr Kogan was born оп 15 April 1980, in Dushanbe, Tajikistan.
 When he was 6, his family moved to Moscow.
 In 1990, his father, Valery Kogan, was dispatched to work at the UN headquarters in New York.
 The family left for the United States to return later.

 From 1995 to 1998, Aleksandr attended Woodside Priory School in California.
 He later attended George Mason University in Virginia, where he graduated with a degree in Political Science. Не plays piano and guitar.

-First steps
+Career beginnings

 Aleksandr Kogan has been passionate about music since childhood.
 The songs of Frank Sinatra, Nat King Cole, Louis Armstrong and Chris Isaak could be heard from his room.
 His family and close friends could often watch home performances.

 At the age of ten, Aleksandr visited a large-scale music show for the first time.
-The show was held at the Olympic Stadium in Moscow, where Kogan went together with his elder sister, who worked as a journalist for a fashion magazine at that time.
-The future performer had a chance not опly to see the show from the viewing stand, but also to attend the sound check session backstage and even to chat with the musicians.
-That day and that powerful experience of feeling the energy of the live music and the full house, hearing the storm of applause and seeing the performers' emotions on stage became a landmark in his life.
+The show was held at the Olympic Stadium in Moscow, where Kogan went together with his elder sister, who worked as a journalist for a fashion magazine at that time.He had a chance not опly to see the show from the viewing stand, but also to attend the sound check session backstage and even to chat with the musicians.That day and the experience of feeling the energy of the live music, hearing the storm of applause and seeing the performers' emotions on stage became a landmark in his life.

 Aleksandr wrote his first song at the age of 14.
-And when studying at the University in Washington, he founded his first music band. Не was only 18, looking for his own style and his own sound, composing songs.
+At the age of 18, when studying at the University in Washington, he founded his first music band.
 Within several years, music turned into the most important part of his life.
-During his university years, he toured the US, always striving for perfection, discovering something new in his work.
+During his university years, he toured the US.

-Despite his strong passion for music, Alexander graduated from George Mason University successfully and got a degree in Political Science.